vidishsirdesai/projects/README.md

 ['protocoltype', 'service', 'flag', 'attack', 'attackhlc']
 ```

-### Conversion of certain attributes to categorical
+### Conversion of data type of certain numerical attributes to categorical attributes
 The data type of the following numerical attributes (columns) is converted to categorical,

 ```
 to_categorical = ["land", "loggedin", "rootshell", "suattempted", "ishostlogin", "isguestlogin"]
 ```

-The above numerical attributes have discrete values of 0 and 1, and hence it is appropriate to visualize the frequency of these values in the attributes
+The above numerical attributes have discrete values of 0 and 1, hence it is appropriate to visualize the frequency of the values in these attributes after converting them to categorical data type.

-### Distribution of numerical attributes
+### Distribution of numerical attributes (using box plots)
 ![alt text](artifacts/box_plots_of_numerical_attributes.png)

-### Frequencies of categorical attributes
+### Frequencies of categorical attributes (using count plots)
 ![alt text](artifacts/count_plots_of_categorical_attributes.png)

 ### Heatmap of numerical attributes